mackoj/PackageGeneratorPlugin/README.md

 ## FAQ

-> The plug-in is not visible.
+> Why is plug-in is not visible?

-This plug-in can work if you do a right click on the package and only if the `Resolves Packages` is passing without issue.
+This plug-in can work if you do a right click on your project package and only if the `Resolves Packages` is passing without issue.

 > Why does the plugin have an executable dependency?